The two-vina experiment

 (S13) m + (n + o + p) + (q + r) + (s + t + u + v) + (a + b + c) = 701.9

-S1O, S11 and S12 can all be derived from S9.
-These equations may therefore be discarded.
+S10, S11 and S12 can all be derived from S9.
+So these equations can be discarded.
 We still need one more equation to solve the system.
-At this stage there are many options associated with tuning procedures.
-As suggested above, setting the harmonic major third to ratio 5/4 (386.3 cents) would provide the missing equation.
-This amounts to setting variable “m” to 21.4 cents (syntonic comma).
-However, this major third can have any size up to the Pythagorean third (81/64 = 407.8 cents) for which we would get m = 0.
+At this stage there are many options in terms of tuning procedures.
+As suggested above, setting the harmonic major third to the ratio 5/4 (386.3 cents) would provide the missing equation.
+This is equivalent to setting the variable "m" to 21.4 cents (syntonic comma).
+However, this major third can be any size up to the Pythagorean third (81/64 = 407.8 cents), for which we would get m = 0.

-Beyond this range, the two-vina experiment is no longer valid, but it leaves a great amount of possibilities including the temperament of some intervals which musicians might achieve spontaneously in parallel melodic movements.
-A set of solutions is exposed in A Mathematical Discussion of the Ancient Theory of Scales according to Natyashastra and a few of them have been tried on the Bol Processor to check musical examples for which they might provide adequate scales — read Raga intonation.
+Beyond this range, the two-vina experiment is no longer valid, but it leaves a large number of possibilities, including the temperament of some intervals, which musicians might spontaneously achieve in parallel melodic movements.
+A number of solutions are presented in A Mathematical Discussion of the Ancient Theory of Scales according to Natyashastra, and some of these have been tried on the Bol Processor to check musical examples for which they might provide adequate scales — see Raga intonation.

 Extensions of the model

-In order to position “Ni” and “Ga” correctly we must investigate the behavior of the new scale in all transpositions (murcchana-s), including those starting with “Ga” and “Ni”, and infer equations corresponding to an optimal consonance of the scale.
+In order to position "Ni" and "Ga" correctly we must study the behaviour of the new scale in all transpositions (murcchana-s), including those beginning with "Ga" and "Ni", and derive equations corresponding to an optimal consonance of the scale.
 We end up with 11 equations for only 10 variables, which means that this perfection cannot be achieved.
 One constraint must be released.

-An option is to release constraints on major thirds, fifths or octaves, leading to a form of temperament.
-For instance, stretching the octave by 3.7 cents generates perfect fifths (701.9 cents) and harmonic major thirds close to equal temperament (401 cents) with a comma of 0 cents.
+One option is to release the constraints on major thirds, fifths or octaves, resulting in a form of temperament.
+For example, stretching the octave by 3.7 cents produces perfect fifths (701.9 cents) and harmonic major thirds close to equal temperament (401 cents) with a comma of 0 cents.
 This tuning technique was advocated by Serge Cordier (Asselin 2000 p.
 23; Wikipedia).

 An equal-tempered scale with octave stretched at 1204 cents.
 (Image created by Bol Processor BP3)

-Another option is to come as close as possible to “just intonation” without modifying perfect fifths and octaves.
-This is possible if the comma (variable “m”) is allowed an arbitrary value between 0 and 56.8 cents.
+Another option is to get as close as possible to "just intonation" without changing perfect fifths and octaves.
+This is possible by allowing the comma (variable "m") to take any value between 0 and 56.8 cents.
 Limits are imposed by the inequations derived from the two-vina experiment.

 These "just systems" are calculated as follows: